 This new semester at sea includes initial shore components in Woods Hole and New Zealand, as well as a sailing research voyage roundtrip from Auckland.
 In Woods Hole, home to world-renowned leaders in climate science, you'll develop your semester-long research project, review essential climate humanities literature, and design a plan for original field research.
 You’ll meet with climate experts in Boston and the Woods Hole science community to discuss a range of climate related issues including public health, coastal and urban resilience, environmental justice, clean energy, displaced communities, national security, and sustainable design.
 Dynamic interactive courses in oceanography, communication, and leadership will prepare you for the sailing and field research phase of the program.

 You'll then head to the South Island of New Zealand, where you'll visit Westland Tai Poutini and Aoraki Mount Cook National Parks, located in the majestic Southern Alps, to examine the ecological, economic, and cultural effects of a changing environment.
-You'll trek through New Zealand’s Glacier Country by foot and by kayak, examining the effects of retreating glaciers on coastal, riverine, and wetland habitats and discussing the changing landscape with climate and glacier experts.
+You'll trek through New Zealand’s Glacier Country, examining the effects of retreating glaciers on coastal, riverine, and wetland habitats and discussing the changing landscape with climate and glacier experts.
 During this second shore component, you'll collect field research data, record audio stories for a semester-long podcast project, and meet with members of local Māori communities confronting new environmental challenges.